okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 6. Bad companies are destroyed by crisis, good companies survive it and great companies improve from it
 7. "When you are tired of saying it, people are starting to hear it." - Jeff Weiner
 8. OKRs are dispensible
+9. "Innovation means saying no to 1000 things"
+10. Every commitment to one things means not committing to another

 ## Pixar 22 Rules of Storytelling